pinglainstitute/review-fisheriespolicies/README.md

 # review-fisheriespolicies
 Review of fisheries policies using LLM based semantic search

-Plan is now to use MPNet with the WCPFC corpus
+Plan is now to use MPNet with the WCPFC corpus or alternatively a RAG model.

 MPNET paper here [MPNet: Masked and Permuted Pre-training for Language Understanding](https://arxiv.org/abs/2004.09297)